westerveltco/django-email-relay/RELEASING.md

    Running these commands on a tagged version will increment the tag appropriately, but will not increment the version number.

-   To go from a tagged release, such as a release candidate or beta release, to a full release, you can run:
+   To go from a tagged release to a full release, you can run:

    ```shell
    bumpver update --tag=final